kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 2. The spec calls for Promises to manage errors in a specific way: the current jQuery build doesn't do this.

-According to <a href="http://bugs.jquery.com/ticket/11010" target="blank">a ticket in jQuery's bug tracker</a>, these things are happening because implementing Promise as per the spec would cause breaking changes in jQuery.
+According to <a href="http://bugs.jquery.com/ticket/11010" target="blank" title="Read the jQuery bug ticket discussing its Promise implementation">a ticket in jQuery's bug tracker</a>, these things are happening because implementing Promise as per the spec would cause breaking changes in jQuery.
 It would break things to the point that things other than Promises wouldn't work.

 There is much more to Promises than what's being discussed here.
-Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/Domenici/3889970" target="blank">an excellent Promises post on GitHub</a> that explains them even further.
+Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/Domenici/3889970" target="blank" title="Read Domenic Denicola's excellent explanation of Promises">an excellent Promises post on GitHub</a> that explains them even further.

-Also, Forbes Lindesay has written <a href="https://www.promisejs.org/" target="blank">an excellent walk-through on Promises</a>.
+Also, Forbes Lindesay has written <a href="https://www.promisejs.org/" target="blank" title="Read Forbes Lindesay's excellent Promises walk-through">an excellent walk-through on Promises</a>.
 Really good for beginners.

 <a name="deffered-methods"></a>
 <h4 class="h4-guide">Use Deffered methods with jqXHR</h4>